 Importance of Retracements

 Retracements allow you to navigate the market at a more friendly price.
-Retracements facilitate enhanced risk-reward and optimum stop loss replacement.
+They facilitate enhanced risk-reward and optimum stop loss replacement.
 A retrace entry, for instance, would be conservative and safer compared to market entry.
-A cfd trader should strive to gain the ultimate entry price to manage risks and boost returns.
+A CFD trader should strive to gain the ultimate entry price to manage risks and boost returns.